cedric-vr/credchain-privacy/README.md

 ```

 ## Plotting Data
 This project uses Python 3.11.9 to plot data.
 It is recommended to use Python version 3.11 or newer to avoid any compatibility issues.
+Make sure that the libraries `matplotlib`, `pandas` and `numpy` are installed.

 Use this command to plot the generated benchmark data.
-The plots are saved as .PNG files in the `evaluation` folder.
+The plots are saved as .PNG files in the `\evaluation` folder.
 ```shell
 python evaluation/generateGraphs.py
 ```